Hofls/useful-info/ideas-strategies-concepts/generic-concepts.md

     * `OSINT` - open-source intelligence (collecting, analyzing publicly available data)

 * Problem-solving strategies:
-    * `Abstraction`: solving the problem in a model of the system before applying it to the real system
+    * `Abstraction` - solving the problem in a model of the system before applying it to the real system
-    * `Analogy`: using a solution that solves an analogous problem
+    * `Analogy` - using a solution that solves an analogous problem
-    * `Brainstorming`: (especially among groups of people) suggesting a large number of solutions or ideas and combining and developing them until an optimum solution is found
+    * `Brainstorming` - (especially among groups of people) suggesting a large number of solutions or ideas and combining and developing them until an optimum solution is found
-    * `Divide and conquer`: breaking down a large, complex problem into smaller, solvable problems
+    * `Divide and conquer` - breaking down a large, complex problem into smaller, solvable problems
-    * `Hypothesis` testing: assuming a possible explanation to the problem and trying to prove (or, in some contexts, disprove) the assumption
+    * `Hypothesis` testing - assuming a possible explanation to the problem and trying to prove (or, in some contexts, disprove) the assumption
-    * `Proof`: try to prove that the problem cannot be solved.
+    * `Proof` - try to prove that the problem cannot be solved.
 The point where the proof fails will be the starting point for solving it
-    * `Reduction`: transforming the problem into another problem for which solutions exist
+    * `Reduction` - transforming the problem into another problem for which solutions exist
-    * `Research`: employing existing ideas or adapting existing solutions to similar problems
+    * `Research` - employing existing ideas or adapting existing solutions to similar problems
-    * `Root cause analysis`: identifying the cause of a problem
+    * `Root cause analysis` - identifying the cause of a problem
-    * `Trial-and-error`: testing possible solutions until the right one is found
+    * `Trial-and-error` - testing possible solutions until the right one is found